 There are certain structures and principles that are present in many commercially successful and popular stories.
 Every story is of course different, and every story teller has a unique way of approaching storytelling, but considering the suggestions below may help you to understand how your favorite stories are structured, and might give you ideas for your own creative writing too!

 A sympathetic character will help the audience to identify with the protagonist’s experiences, and see themselves in the leading role.
 It will also help the responder to identify your character as a hero, and make the audience cheer your character on in their journey towards their good objective! (save the world, be a good parent etc.)

 If the central journey of your protagonist embodies a theme, for example Luke Skywalker choosing goodness over evil, then the opposite of the theme can be embodied in a central antagonist, which is often a ‘bad’ character, for example the evil emperor in Star Wars.

 As the Hobbits move closer to Mordor, they get closer to achieving their goal of throwing the ring into the crack of doom, and destroying it.
 However, the challenges they face increase in size and number – the tension goes up!

-Another way of increasing tension in your story is to consider what the protagonist stands to lose if they do not achieve their objective.
+Another way of increasing tension in your story is to consider what the protagonist stands to lose if they do not achieve their objective, or if they are defeated by the problem.
 In superhero stories usually the world, or the lives of a large number of people, hang in the balance if the forces of evil are not defeated.

 Some writers discuss the necessity of an ‘obligatory scene’ at the end of a story.
 This is the scene that you have promised your reader / viewer.
 In Lord of the Rings the reader is promised a scene in which the fate of the ring is finally decided i.e. whether it is destroyed or falls into the clutches of the villain.